Last Updated on

 The streets listed above are only a small portion of Budapest, and there aren’t many things to be seen there anyway, so you won’t lose anything by avoiding them.

 Is district 5 dangerous in Budapest?

 I disagree with the statistics stating that district 5 is dangerous.
-The fact that it’s on top of the list is possibly due to the party quarter in it, but other then that it is one of the most maintained district downtown.
+The fact that it’s on top of the list is possibly due to the party quarter in it, but other than that, it is one of the most maintained district downtowns.

 No matter which part of it you end up in, it’s always safe.

-According to the statistics, districts 4-16-17 are the safest in Budapest.
-But because these are far away from all the sightseeing things, so I don’t recommend them, and as I’ve mentioned it before, Budapest is absolutely safe.
+According to the statistics, districts 4, 16, and 17 are the safest in Budapest.
+But because these are far away from all the sightseeing things, so I don’t recommend them, and as I mentioned before, Budapest is absolutely safe.

-For those who would like to be as close to the main attractions as possible, on Pest side districts 5-6-13, and on Buda district 1 are a good choice.
+For those who would like to be as close to the main attractions as possible, on Pest side districts 5, 6, and 13, and on Buda district 1 is a good choice.